 Model answer – development required

 Using light weight composite materials will reduce the weight of the aircraft.
-An elongated smooth surfaced body is efficient as the smooth body will prevent additional drag.
+An elongated smooth-surfaced body is efficient as the smooth body will prevent additional drag.
 Overall strength is maintained.
 This will make the aircraft require less thrust as it is lighter in weight.
 It will also reduce the likelihood of turbulence as the air will be disturbed less and less often.
 The single propeller may provide limited thrust compared with jet engines.
-The propeller will weigh less and has no requirement for a fuel tank which allows it to be lighter.
+The propeller will weigh less and has no requirement for a fuel tank, which allows it to be lighter.
 It would be quieter.
-It will produce increased lift despite having less thrust and means that it will be able to produce greater thrust despite having a lower powered engine, further reducing weight by having a smaller engine and also overcoming forces that may slow it down.
+It will produce increased lift despite having less thrust, which means that it will be able to produce greater thrust despite having a lower-powered engine, further reducing weight by having a smaller engine and also overcoming forces that may slow it down.

-In conclusion, these factors combine for an efficient light weight, strong aircraft with no noise pollution
+In conclusion, these factors combine for an efficient, light weight, strong aircraft with no noise pollution

 Why does this answer indicate the learner needs further development?

 The key issue is that the answer lacks any clear structure.
 There are valid points made, but without any logical flow.
 There are statements where further development comes later in the response.
 It is difficult to follow.
-There is also a very long sentence without appropriate punctuation which adds to the difficulty in reading and interpreting the answer.
+There is also a very long sentence without appropriate punctuation, which adds to the difficulty in reading and interpreting the answer.

-This answer also needs further development because some of the content is incorrect or inaccurate such as being able to produce greater thrust despite having a lower powered engine.
-Despite the fact that it shows some relevant understanding by referring to several design features, the points such as the interaction between lift, drag, thrust, and weight, are not fully developed as part of a discussion.
+This answer also needs further development because some of the content is incorrect or inaccurate, such as being able to produce greater thrust despite having a lower-powered engine.
+Despite the fact that it shows some relevant understanding by referring to several design features, the points, such as the interaction between lift, drag, thrust, and weight, are not fully developed as part of a discussion.
 The response mainly describes the features rather than clearly demonstrating how they influence the drone’s ability to take off and move efficiently through the air.

 In addition, some statements are inaccurate or unclear, and some technical terms are not accurately applied.
 The discussion of the propeller also focuses on noise and fuel rather than explaining how limited thrust affects take-off and flight performance.